NETtalk (artificial neural network)

-NETtalk was created to explore the mechanisms of learning to correctly pronounce English text.
-The authors note that learning to read involves a complex mechanism involving many parts of the human brain.
-NETtalk does not specifically model the image processing stages and letter recognition of the visual cortex.
-Rather, it assumes that the letters have been pre-classified and recognized, and these letter sequences comprising words are then shown to the neural network during training and during performance testing.
+From the point of view of modeling human cognition, NETtalk does not specifically model the image processing stages and letter recognition of the visual cortex.
+Rather, it assumes that the letters have been pre-classified and recognized.
 It is NETtalk's task to learn proper associations between the correct pronunciation with a given sequence of letters based on the context in which the letters appear.
-In other words, NETtalk learns to use the letters around the currently pronounced phoneme that provide cues as to its intended phonemic mapping.